cooper/quiki/doc/models.md

 # Models

+Models are pieces of quiki source code that can be borrowed by multiple pages.
-The `model{}` block type is a mechanism by which you can include wikifier source code from another file.
-This allows you to create reusable templates for consistency across your wiki, or to eliminate repetitive code in your page files.
+This allows you to create reusable templates for consistency across your wiki and eliminate repetitious page source code.

 * [Models](#models)
   * [Creating models](#creating-models)